 Credit cards can come with a range of benefits that extend far beyond the rewards you can earn.
-With the right credit card, you could even qualify for perks like airport lounge access, credits for Global Entry or TSA Precheck membership and extended warranties on eligible items that already come with a manufacturer’s warranty.
+With the right card, perhaps one of today’s top credit cards, you could even qualify for perks like airport lounge access, credits for Global Entry or TSA PreCheck membership and extended warranties on eligible items that already come with a manufacturer’s warranty.

 Credit card purchase protection is another generous credit card perk, although the amount of coverage and the limitations of this benefit can vary from card to card.
 If you’re hoping to pick up a credit card that offers specific protection against damage or theft for items you plan to purchase, you’ll want to know about all the differences in coverage and the cards that can help you qualify.